-What causes food reactions?
-Most allergies are inherited, which means they are passed on to children by their parents.
+There may be various causes for food allergies.
+Often they are inherited, which means they are passed on to children by their parents.
 Although people inherit a tendency to be allergic, they may not inherit an allergy to the same allergen.

 Many food intolerance reactions can also be genetic however they can also be a result of the following:

-Common symptoms include: bloating and abdominal distention (i.e. the feeling like you are 6 months pregnant is commonly used to described this sensation), gas, heartburn, constipation, diarrhea and IBS-like symptoms.
-Digestive symptoms are not the only ones that can result from reactions to food.
-Eczema, headaches and migraines, joint pain, weight gain, yeast infections and depression can also occur.
+Common symptoms of food intolerances include: Bloating and abdominal distention are quite common.
+People often describe their bloating as feeling as though they are 6 months pregnant.
+Others include gas, heartburn, constipation, diarrhea and IBS-like symptoms.
+Symptoms related to parts of the body outside of the digestive system are also common including eczema, headaches and migraines, joint pain, weight gain, yeast infections and depression can also occur.

-Medical doctors will identify food allergies by a referral to an allergist who will perfrom what is called a “scratch skin test”.
+Medical doctors will identify food allergies by a referral to an allergist who will perform what is called a “scratch skin test”.
 Once the allergies are revealed, they will instruct patients to stay away from the offending foods.
 Dietary enzymes such as lactase for those with a lactose deficiency can provide temporary relief.
-Medical doctors do not however recognize food intolerance reactions and instead of testing for these reactions, they will prescribe symptomic treatment.
-This can include antacids, laxatives or IBS medications.
+Medical doctors do not however recognize food intolerance reactions and instead of testing for these reactions, they will prescribe symptomatic treatment.
+This often include antacids, laxatives or IBS medications.

 Natural complimentary options:

-Once these reactions have been identified, a treatment plan designed by either a Naturopathic Doctor or Holistic Nutritionist involving healthy food selection, digestive aids including digestive enzymes, herbal medicine vitamins/minerals or homeopathics are all essential in the elimination of these intolerances.
+Once these reactions have been identified, a treatment plan designed by either one of our Naturopathic Doctors or the Holistic Nutritionist.
+This often includes a healthy food selection, digestive aids including digestive enzymes and herbal medicine vitamins/minerals which are all important in the elimination of these intolerances.